safely-project/anchor/tests/lockup/docs/staking.md

 First, the above program is a non starter.
-Not only does the SPL token program not have the ability to iterate through all accounts for a given mint within a program, but, since Solana transactions require the specification of all accounts being accessed in a transaction (this is how it achieves parallelism), such a transaction's size would be well over the limit.
+Not only does the SPL token program not have the ability to iterate through all accounts for a given mint within a program, but, since Safecoin transactions require the specification of all accounts being accessed in a transaction (this is how it achieves parallelism), such a transaction's size would be well over the limit.
 So modifying global state atomically in a single transaction is out of the question.